flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 - Payments are processed by Google Play
 - We do not receive or store your full payment card or banking details
 - Google Play may provide purchase status, product identifiers, purchase tokens and transaction information required to activate or restore Premium access
-- Refunds and payment disputes are handled under Google Playâ€™s applicable policies
+- Refunds and payment disputes are handled under Google Play applicable policies

 The Premium product identifier is `loveflirty.premium`.